d3pendable/d3pendable/README.md

 - 👋 Hi, I’m Dennis!
 - 👀 I’m interested in working out, anything with technology, scuba diving and other outdoor activies or just hanging out at home.
 - 🌱 I’m currently learning how to use python.
-My goal is to learn how to code and get into web design!
+My goal is to learn how to code and get into cybersecurity!
-- 💞️ I’m looking to collaborate on web3 development and NFTs!
 - 📫 How to reach me: dennis.beck007@gmail.com
 - I am creating this line as a test
 <!---